 - Capital Calls: Due to the complexity of real estate projects, an investment may require more capital than initially anticipated.
 In that situation, the project manager can issue a capital call, which is a request from investors for additional money.
-You should be aware of this possibility on any investment you make.
+You should be aware of this possibility in any investment you make.

 - Confusion for non-experts: Not all investors are clear on how the deal is structured, which makes it difficult for investors to understand the agreement altogether.

 - You must typically be an accredited investor: Accredited investors have certain income and net worth requirements that generally exclude small investors.
 And that’s the primary point.
-Since real estate investments are complex, you must be a sophisticated investor with high net worth.
+Since real estate investments are complex, you must be a sophisticated investor with a high net worth.
 This will help you understand the risks of the investments, as well as be able to absorb potential losses.

-- Lack of due-diligence: It can be challenging to complete necessary due diligence if you do not live in the area where you are investing.
+- Lack of due diligence: It can be challenging to complete necessary due diligence if you do not live in the area where you are investing.

 - Investments aren’t liquid: Real estate investments tend to be long-term in nature, and are not traded on national exchanges.
 Once you commit money to an investment, you will usually be required to remain invested until it matures.
 The platforms themselves typically don’t offer a secondary market to sell your investments, either.

-- The possibility of total loss: These investments are unsecured, and there is the possibility of losing your investment.
+- The possibility of a total loss: These investments are unsecured, and there is the possibility of losing your investment.

 Choosing the right crowdfunding site can be really tricky, as there are a lot of factors that you need to consider, such as Andrew Savikas at Yield Talk discusses.
 Some of the most critical factors that you need to take into consideration before signing up with a site include:

-- The platform’s track record
+- The platforms track record

 - What kind of investments are available